Novel Solution of Wheeler-DeWitt Theory: Introduction

-Paper is organized as follows.
-In Section \ref{sec:1} basic established facts are referred.
-Section \ref{sec:2} presents the conjecture and the change of variables.
-Dimensional reduction of the model is done in Section \ref{sec:3}, and 1D wave function is constructed in Section \ref{sec:4}.
-In Section \ref{sec:5} the general solution is received, and Section \ref{sec:6} briefly discusses all results.
+The paper is organized in the following way.
+In the Section \ref{sec:1}, the basic facts about quantum geometrodynamics are collected.
+The Section \ref{sec:2} briefly discusses the global one-dimensional conjecture, including the concept of the invariant global dimension.
+The suitable Dirac equation is obtained in the Section \ref{sec:3}, and the new type of analytical wave functionals is constructed in the Section \ref{sec:4}.
+In Section \ref{sec:5}, certain consequences are presented, whereas in the Section \ref{sec:6} all results are summarized.